oVirt/ovirt-site/source/feature/instance-types.html.md

 A user should be able to create an instance type using a dialog similar to the **New VM** dialog.
 Here a user should be able to define their instance configuration.
 For the exact editable field please see the table above.

-A new set of permissions should be created:
-\* Create Instance

-*   Instance Owner -
-*   Can delegate Instance owner or VMuser permission
-    -   Can Add/Remove disks
-    -   Can Add/Remove NICS
-    -   Edit instance (VM) for a limited set of parameters (outlined below in new VM flow)

 **Predefined Instance Types**
 A set of predefined instance types should be created.
 For consistency we should use the default OpenStack sizes.